ckeditor/ckeditor5/docs/installation/integrations/react.md

 #### Configuring `vite.config.js` / `vite.config.ts`

-Configuring CKEditor 5 with React and Vite is simple.
+Configuring CKEditor&nbsp;5 with React and Vite is simple.
 Modify the existing config by importing `ckeditor5` and adding it to the list of plugins.

 ```js
 // vite.config.js / vite.config.ts